edyan/neuralyzer/README.md

     # The list of expressions language actions to executed before neuralyzing
+    # Be careful that "pretend" has no effect here.
     pre_actions:          []

     # List all entities, theirs cols and actions